New solar ordinance approved in Amherst County

 Bob Hopkins, director of public utilities, also spoke during the Oct.
 6 hearing and said he’s interested in pursuing a solar panel project at the Amherst County Service Authority’s water plant to reduce monthly energy bills.

-The board voted Oct.
-6 to suspend its rules to allow the hearing without a first reading of the new ordinance, a standard procedure for implementing new zoning regulations.
+The board suspended its rules to allow the hearing without a first reading of the new ordinance, a standard procedure for implementing new zoning regulations.
 Supervisors Jimmy Ayers, who was absent from the Oct.
 6 meeting, and Chairwoman Claudia Tucker requested expediting the ordinance without the first reading to accommodate scheduling for SolAmerica’s upcoming special exception request, Bryant has said.

 Any solar sites or farms already established in the county are grandfathered into the zoning ordinance, he added.